storybookjs/addon-jsx/README.md

 ## TODO

-- add a button for copy/paste the JSX code
+- add a button for copy/paste the JSX code - DONE